Lol3rrr/http-server/README.md

 Simply compile the code and execute the resulting binary to start a simple Webserver

 ### Command line Arguments
 * "-p [port]"   sets the port where it should listen on (default is 80)
-* "-t [count]" sets the number of threads used to handle requests (default is 100)
+* "-tc [count]" sets the number of threads used to handle requests (default is 100)
 * "-c"          enables the Cache-Control-Header with a default Cache time of 1 Day
 * "-d"          enables the Debug mode
 * "-m"          enables the measuring of the performance of the most important functions (should only be used for optimization)
 * "-t"          enables the Templating System
 * "-ic"         enables the internal caching system, loads all files in the website/ directory on startup.
 Needs restart to reload them

 ### Templating System